chinhung/pointwave/README.md

 </dependency>
 ```

-If you use other build tool, please visit the [maven central](https://mvnrepository.com/artifact/io.github.chinhung/pointwave).
+If you use other build tool, please visit [Maven Central](https://mvnrepository.com/artifact/io.github.chinhung/pointwave).

 ## Tutorial
 First, call the static method `PointWave.decoratee` to initialize the decoratee.
 And then, call the method `decorated` with the decorator function as the argument in lambda expression, one by one.
 The last step is to call `complete` method, which returns the decorated object: